aleksandaratanasov/QtOpenGLWidget/README.md

 the OpenGL widget's basic functionalities that I have implemented so that others can use it without the overhead of the rest of my application.

+The widget consists of a top-level widget that also includes some controls and an embedded QGLWidget for viewing a 3D scene.

+The project offers following features:

 * OpenGL integration
 * Basic navigation inside the OpenGL scene using a combination of Qt mouse event for rotation, translation and zooming
 * Basic navigation and control outside the widget using buttons and a combobox

-###TODO###
-Conver the project to a shared library so that it can be easily integrated into other projects
+You can edit the project file to build either the shared library or the application